BaselNsralla/Network-Engine/README.md

 # Network-Engine
-Worst half finished networking game engine you will see?, maybe.
+Worst half finished networking game engine you will see.